 serializeJSON

-Converts a ColdFusion variable into a JSON (JavaScript Object Notation) string.
+Converts a ColdFusion value into a JSON (JavaScript Object Notation) string.

 Member Function Syntax